Jeff Fuller (racing driver): Kentucky Crash

+Return to racing

 For 2007, Fuller drove for Stanton Barrett Motorsports on a limited basis.

 Fuller began the 2008 season looking for a ride.
 Meanwhile, Fuller remained in the garage area during most Nationwide Series races helping young drivers learn to handle their car and master new tracks.
 In February 2008, Fuller traveled to Afghanistan for a ten-day visit to six camps meeting soldiers, signing autographs and seeing first hand what the troops go through while deployed.

 R3 Motorsports placed Fuller behind the wheel of their No. 23 Chevrolet for the 2009 NASCAR Nationwide Series race at Darlington Raceway.
 Fuller replaced Robert Richardson, Jr. for the two-hundred-lap event.
 This was his first series start since the Montreal road course race in 2008, and he finished in thirtieth place.

 Fuller planned to drive the No. 97 Chevrolet in the 2010 Nationwide Season opener at Daytona for NEMCO Motorsports, but he withdrew even though he would have made the race, after qualifying was cancelled due to rain.
 Fuller was one of five drivers to be paid by John Menard and team owner Jack Roush (the approximate amount for each driver was around $45,000, equivalent to a last-place finish) to drop out so John's son Paul could compete.